Adio Kerida (Goodbye Dear Love)

 - Athens International Film and Video Festival

-Ruth Behar was born in Havana, Cuba, and grew up in New York.
-She was twenty-six when she received her Ph.D. in cultural anthropology from Princeton University.
-She is now the Victor Haim Perera Collegiate Professor of Anthropology at the University of Michigan.
-A writer, a cultural anthropologist, and a modern nomad, she has lived and worked in Spain, Mexico, and Cuba.
-She is known for her humanistic approach to understanding identity, immigration, and the search for home in our global era.
-Reviewers say her writings "tug at the heart" and reveal an artistry that allows her "to capture and share intimate stories while preserving their tellers' dignity."
+Ruth Behar, a Cuban-American anthropologist and writer, was born in Havana, Cuba, and grew up in New York.
+She was twenty-six when she received her Ph.D. in cultural anthropology from Princeton University and she is now the Victor Haim Perera Collegiate Professor of Anthropology at the University of Michigan.
+A writer, a cultural anthropologist, and a modern nomad, Behar has lived and worked in Spain, Mexico, and Cuba.
+She is known for her humanistic approach to understanding identity, immigration, and the search for a home in our global era.